uppernauts/year-in-dev/README.md

 ## Tools

-This web app was build using Svelte with Sapper and Tailwind CSS.
+This web app was built using Svelte with Sapper and Tailwind CSS.
 If you're interested in trying out this combo, check out this boilerplate [mauro-codes/sapper-tailwindcss-boilerplate
 ](https://github.com/mauro-codes/sapper-tailwindcss-boilerplate).

 ## Running the project locally